ds-horizon/guardian/docs/configuration/SmsEmailConfiguration.md

 - Ensure your endpoint accepts JSON request bodies
 - Verify the request includes all required fields: `channel`, `to`, `templateName`, `templateParams`
 - Check that `templateParams` includes the `otp` field
-- Verify the `channel` field matches your service type ("sms" or "email")

 ### Authentication Failures